Community rules, moderation policies, and FAQ

 - Do not advocate violence.
 Discussing self defense is fine.

 - Do not out other people, post other’s private information, doxx, etc.

-- No copyright violations, blog spam, etc.
+- No copyright violations, blog spam, no-value self promotion, etc.

 Please don’t make these kinds of repetitive posts: